 No affidavit filed in Supreme Court for GBA poll deadline extension, says SEC

-The State Election Commission (SEC) clarified it has not filed an affidavit in the Supreme Court seeking an extension of the Greater Bengaluru Authority (GBA) polls deadline, despite a request from the Department of Personnel and Administrative Reforms (DPAR) to extend the date to September 30.
-The DPAR cited staff shortages due to the national Census and electoral roll revision as reasons for the requested extension.
-The SEC's statement adds uncertainty about the timeline for holding the civic polls in the GBA area.
-No official move has been made in the Supreme Court so far.
+The State Election Commission (SEC) has clarified that it has not filed an affidavit in the Supreme Court for an extension of the Greater Bengaluru Authority (GBA) poll deadline.
+This follows a request from the Department of Personnel and Administrative Reforms (DPAR) for an extension due to staffing issues related to the national Census.
+The SEC has stated it is prepared to conduct the polls by the June 30 deadline set by the Supreme Court.

 Opening excerpt (first ~120 words) tap to expand